What is early intervention?

 - prepares and supports your child for the move to school

 - finds ways of getting your child with disability together with typically developing children (ideally of the same age).

 This means the intervention:

 - provides a supportive learning environment – your child feels comfortable and supported

-Research shows that intensive early intervention for children with disability is most effective.
+Intensive early intervention for children with disability is the most effective kind of intervention.
 It’s not just about the number of hours, though – it’s also about the quality of those hours and how the therapy engages your child.

 Different children respond in different ways to interventions, so no single program will suit all children and their families.
 Focus on what you want for your child and your family.
 Learn all you can about the available options.
 How will they help your child?
 What will they cost in dollars and time?
 What funding is available to help cover these costs?

-A good intervention involves regular assessment of your child to ensure progress is being made.
+A good intervention involves regular assessment to ensure that your child is making progress.
 The gains might be small at first, but it all adds up.
 If you think your child isn’t making progress, you might need to change or stop the intervention.